aaronbloomfield/pdr/tutorials/01-intro-unix/index.md

 Next, we need to compile that file.
 To do so, switch to the shell, and enter the command: `clang++ helloworld.cpp`.
 It will compile, and if successful, the command prompt will be displayed after a brief pause.
 If there were errors, then the it will list them to the screen.

-After a successful compilation, do an `ls` -- you will see a second file, called `a.exe` (`a.out` if you are using Linux, OS X, or one of the lava machines).
+After a successful compilation, do an `ls` -- you will see a second file, called `a.out`.
 This is the compiled version of that program.
-To run it, enter `./a.exe` (or `./a.out`).
-Note the period and slash before the `a.exe` -- why this is there (and how to get rid of it) we will see later in the semester.
+To run it, enter `./a.out`.
+Note the period and slash before the `a.out` -- why this is there (and how to get rid of it) we will see later in the semester.

 Another useful command is the undo command: `C-_` (Control-underscore).